cluelessfr/myMusic/README.md

 You do not need to install Python, project dependencies, FFmpeg, or developer tools.
 The zip includes the executable and the files the app needs to run.

-1. Open the myMusic release page.
+1. Open the myMusic Releases page: https://github.com/cluelessfr/myMusic/releases
 2. Download the latest Windows zip file.
 3. Right-click the zip file.
 4. Choose **Extract All**.